inSileco/VisualiseR/README.md

-# VisualiseR

-:construction: Visualiser vos données avec R :construction:
+# :construction: VisualiseR vos données avec R :construction:
 ![Render and deploy GitBook](https://github.com/inSileco/VisualiseR/workflows/Render%20and%20deploy%20GitBook/badge.svg) [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

 ## Installation